zsasko/nestjs-mysql-typeorm-sample/README.md

 ```
 npm install
 ```
-and you can run the app by executing the following script:
+and you can run the app by executing the following command:
 ```
 npm run start:dev
 ```